Why it matters

 Make all interactive elements focusable.

-- Users should be able tab to every interactive element on the page unless it is currently disabled.
+- Users should be able tab to every interactive element on the screen unless it is currently disabled.

 - Interactive elements include links, buttons, form fields and other input controls.